-Travel and staying healthy rarely go hand in hand, especially when you’re in a destination like the United States where supersized meal portions seem to be the norm.
+Travel and staying healthy rarely go hand in hand, especially when you’re in a destination where supersized meal portions seem to be the norm, like the United States.

-Sure, there may be those super dedicated people who religiously go to the gym every day on their holiday, but who really wants to look at the same four white walls for hours on end when you could be out exploring and staying fit in the process?
+Sure, there may be those super-dedicated people who religiously go to the gym every day on their holiday, but who really wants to look at the same four white walls for hours on end when you could be out exploring the area and staying fit in the process?

-After watching La La Land recently, memories of Los Angeles and the city’s incredible parklands and gardens.
+After watching La La Land recently, memories of Los Angeles and the city’s incredible parklands and gardens came to mind.
 Blessed with around 300 days of sunshine each year, Los Angeles is tailor made for spending time in the great outdoors.

 The running/walking/dawdling options are plentiful, with numerous parks, trails and attractions to explore in the diverse neighbourhoods that make up the city.